 It’s been said that adventure travel is the future of tourism.
 But how does the industry balance growth with responsible tourism initiatives?
 We talked with Shannon Stowell, president of the Adventure Travel Trade Association to learn what’s fueling the growth and how the organization is trying to ensure that the travel industry moves towards a more responsible future.

-The travel industry as a whole seems to be performing well if you look at the macroeconomic trends.
+The travel industry as a whole seems to recovering well.
 How’s the adventure travel sector stacking up against the global travel industry?

 It’s growing at a very rapid rate.
 UNWTO (United Nations World Tourism Organization) pegs the annual growth of the global industry somewhere around 4 or 5 percent per year, and the last time we did an analysis of adventure travel we saw significant growth in the double-digit range – 65%!